 The Tesla Dashcam and the sentry mode requires a USB device to store the videos.
 Only USB devices with the file system FAT32 (Windows) or ext4 (Linux) format can be used in a Tesla.
 Most devices up to 32 GB size have already been formatted with FAT32 by the manufacturer.
-However, larger flash drives are often sold with exFAT or NTFS format.
+However, larger flash drives are often sold with NTFS format.
 Such devices must be reformatted on the PC/Mac to use them in the vehicle.
 Formatting deletes all data on the device.

 Important: Only Tesla vehicles with at least Autopilot Hardware 2.5 can store videos on the stick.
 The sentry mode also works with AP2.0, but the videos cannot be saved.
 Dashcam is not possible with AP2.0, you need to either upgrade the Autopilot Hardware or get an external Dashcam.
 More details in the overview of the autopilot differences.

 Since some time Tesla also offers the possibility to format a USB device directly in the car.
 Simply plug the pen drive/SSD/MicroSD, etc. into one of the front USB ports.
 Then select in the car settings under “Security” > “Format USB device”.
 ATTENTION: All data on the USB device will be deleted by formatting!
 The device will then be formatted as exFAT file system and the folder TeslaCam will be created automatically.
 Some larger Devices can’t be formatted in the car.
 You need to format them on a PC or Mac.
 Just follow these guidelines:

 Format the USB device for the Tesla (Windows PC)

 The Windows Explorer under Windows 10 can unfortunately only format USB devices with a maximum size of 32 GB.
 But with third-party tools larger devices can also be formatted with FAT32.
 One such free tool is Rufus.
 The following instructions explain how to format a USB device on a Windows computer with Rufus.